youngoris/beepy-tmux/README.md

    exit
    ```

-   make this file excutable with the following code
+   make this file executable with the following code

    ```
    sudo chmod +x ~/fcitx-start-check.sh